1. Not having a recovery and regeneration strategy

 Prolonged use of any given means of restoration (recovery) will decrease the recuperative effect.
 Eastern block experts recommend that the same recovery strategy should not be applied more than once or twice a week in the same form (Mel Siff - Supertraining).
 You wouldn't do the same type of training year round, so why do people invest in one recovery strategy.
 Fatigue is multi factorial and there are a number of different recovery strategies that you should use depending on the type of fatigue you are suffering from.

-4. Not keeping a training diary.
+4. Not keeping a training diary

 One of the simplest things you can do to improve your recovery from training is to keep a training diary.
 A good training diary can act as an early warning system sending out red flags that highlight when you need to pull back from training.
-Training diaries don’t need to be complicated; you just need to keep one.
-Keep a track of the quality of your resting heart rate; sleep quantity and quality, energy levels, training quality, motivation, health and nutrition.
+Training diaries don't need to be complicated; you just need to keep one.
+Keep a track of your resting heart rate; sleep quantity and quality, energy levels, training quality, motivation, health and nutrition.

 5. Thinking that it's what you do immediately after training that is important.